-Trade payables are initially measured at fair value, and are subsequently measured at amortised cost, using the effective interest rate method.
+Trade payables are initially measured at fair value plus direct transaction costs, and are subsequently measured at amortised cost, using the effective interest rate method.

 1.6 Inventories

 Inventories are assets:

 - held for sale in the ordinary course of business; - in the process of production for such sale; or - in the form of materials or supplies to be consumed in the production process or in the rendering of services.